dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 - Lightning Storm (E) cast range reduced from 800 to 700

 Something like this is almost certainly going to be somewhere in the real patch notes.

+Leshrac is really strong right now! check out [our guide](https://dotahook.com/guides?hero=leshrac) to learn how to reduce your foes to their elements!

 ###Lone Druid
 - Spirit Bear’s Entangling Claws damage type changed from Physical to Pure